ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

 ### <a name="variableSourceList"></a>VariableSourceList
 <i>Allowed values:</i> only required if stellar variability is to be included ([IncludeVariableSources](#inclVariability) = "yes")

-Path to the file, relative to the [project location](#projectLocation), holding the time series of variable sources.
+Path to the file, relative to the [project location](#projectLocation), indicating how the magnitude of the sources varies over time.